Madison Square Presbyterian Church (1906): Demolition

-After the Madison Square church's congregation was combined with other Presbyterian churches located on Fifth Avenue and on University Place, Metropolitan Life purchased the 75 ft by 150 ft lot for $500,000, with the funds used to endow the combined churches.
-While the church's original stained glass windows, organ and seating had been removed and transferred to the Old First Presbyterian Church, and the pediment with its sculptures was re-erected on the south-facing Central Park façade of McKim, Mead, and White's Metropolitan Museum of Art, the other architectural details were left to be scavenged by the wrecking company that razed the building.
+After the Madison Square church's congregation was combined with other Presbyterian churches located on Fifth Avenue and on University Place, the Metropolitan Life Insurance Company purchased the 75 ft by 150 ft lot for $500,000, with the funds used to endow the combined churches.
+Metropolitan's chief architect, D. Everett Waid, a Presbyterian himself and the long time architect of the Presbyterian Board of Missions, regretting the church's pending destruction, attempted to find a church or bank that would disassemble and then reassemble the building elsewhere but to no avail.
+Waid arranged for friezes, cornices, and balustrades to be sent to the Columbia University School of Architecture.
+The pale green granite columns (but not their capitals), pilasters, and some cornices, band courses, window and door architraves were reused during the construction of the Hartford Times Building in Hartford, Connecticut (1920).
+The stained glass windows were repurposed for the St. Francis wedding chapel at The Mission Inn Hotel & Spa in Riverside, California.
+While the church's original stained glass windows, organ, seating and some flooring were transferred to the Old First Presbyterian Church, the pediment with its sculptures was re-erected on the south-facing Central Park façade of McKim, Mead, and White's Metropolitan Museum of Art, the other architectural details were left to be scavenged by the wrecking company that razed the building.
 When the Metropolitan Museum of Art was expanded in the 1960s, the pediment was destroyed.
-The pale green granite columns, pilasters, and some windows and doors were reused during the construction of the Hartford Times Building in Hartford, Conn.
-(1920) The stained glass windows were repurposed for the St. Francis wedding chapel at The Mission Inn Hotel & Spa in Riverside, CA. The New York Times described the building as having "long been recognized as one of the masterpieces of the late Stanford White" and called the church's destruction "a distinct architectural loss to the city".
+The New York Times described the building as having "long been recognized as one of the masterpieces of the late Stanford White" and called the church's destruction "a distinct architectural loss to the city".

 The 24th Street site was demolished starting in May 1919 to make way for an 18-story annex building that Metropolitan Life constructed at a cost of $1 million, which connected to a previously built 16-story annex on the north side of the street.
 The earlier annex was connected to the Metropolitan Life Tower by a bridge over 24th Street.
 A decade later the annex buildings were leveled, and the entire block bounded by 24th Street, 25th Street, Madison Avenue and Park Avenue South became the site of the Metropolitan Life North Building, still extant, which was designed to accommodate a building as high as 80 stories, of which only 30 were constructed.